 Seshat: Global History Databank

 Our collective knowledge about past societies is almost entirely in a form inaccessible to scientific analysis, stored in historians’ brains or scattered over heterogeneous notes and publications.
 The huge potential of this knowledge for testing theories about political and economic development has been largely untapped.
-Seshat: Global History Databank brings together the most current and comprehensive body of knowledge about human history in one place.
+Founded in 2011, Seshat: Global History Databank brings together the most current and comprehensive body of knowledge about human history in one place.
 Our unique Databank systematically collects what is currently known about the social and political organization of human societies and how civilizations have evolved over time.

 This massive collection of historical information allows us and others to rigorously test different hypotheses about the rise and fall of large-scale societies across the globe and human history.
 Working with a large international and interdisciplinary team, our database offers the means to study the past through well-established scientific techniques.